fcarnevale/codehabit/codehabitinfo.md

 xbasic checkin stats
 basic streak functionality
+x-populate table with some test data x-create streak method in user model x-subtract the datetime objects, multiply by 24, and convert result to integer (this is in hours)

+xpluralize on streak / checkin stats (gonna be an issue with the ajax/jquery)

+figure out how to reset a code streak to zero for folks who haven't checked in (something to do with running process_streak when home page loads)

+look into whether you should make default checkin title/content nil instead of blank string

 7a. post show view
 7b. posts view (have a partial that renders a list of links of a user's last 5 posts on home screen)